Studying Anthropology at Weber State

 Weber State’s anthropology program studies human differences and similarities, culturally and biologically, around the world throughout time.
 Choose between general anthropology or archaeology tracks, or complete an archaeological technician institutional certificate.

-Weber State anthropology students get hands-on training in well-equipped archaeology and biological anthropology labs, which will move to Lindquist Hall, a new, state-of-the-art facility in 2019.
+Weber State anthropology students get hands-on training in well-equipped archaeology and biological anthropology labs, which will moved to Lindquist Hall, a new, state-of-the-art facility in 2019.
+This bachelor's degree program was also named most affordable in 2020 by Great College Values.

 Beyond the Classroom